asyncapi/website/content/docs/getting-started/event-driven-architectures.md

 ## Conclusion

 We've seen what an event-driven architecture is, how it works, and what are their components.
 AsyncAPI is all about defining and documenting each of these components.
-We'll go through it during the rest of this guide but, before we continue, please choose what's your next step:
+We'll go through it during the rest of this guide but, before you continue, please choose what's your next step:

 {{<navigation-options>}}
 {{%navigation-option url="/docs/getting-started/coming-from-openapi/" style="cyan"%}}